junyongeom/Parallel-matrix-multiplication-with-MPI/README.md

 Because to use the AVX2 fmadd, the addresses of the variables to be multiplied and added must be in order.

 As a result, I could parallelized the matrix multiplication with the node (MPI), thread (pthread), and operation (AVX2) levels.

-You can just call the matmul function with your own script
+You can just call the matmul function with your own script.